leonseng/nginx-aws-api-proxy-demo/README.md

 {"Answer:":"Jim is 33 years old!"}
 ```

-The `NGINX` configuration can be further extended so other AWS services as documented in [AWS SigV4 Proxy](https://github.com/awslabs/aws-sigv4-proxy/blob/master/README.md).
+The `NGINX` configuration can be further extended to other AWS services as documented in [AWS SigV4 Proxy](https://github.com/awslabs/aws-sigv4-proxy/blob/master/README.md).